 Working within your attention span, using technology during study sessions, tips & tricks to stay focused, and more!
 This resource has been curated to help you keep your technology use healthy, productive and enjoyable.
-It was created was created by SASS, in collaboration with other groups at Queen’s: Health Promotion, Counselling Services, and the Chaplain’s Office.
+It was created was created by SASS, in collaboration with other groups at Queen’s: Health Promotion, Counselling Services, and the Faith and Spiritual Life Office.

 QUICK TIPS TO IMPROVE FOCUS AND CONCENTRATION

 - Eat regularly to maintain adequate levels of glucose in your brain.